sbytnmsl/How-to-Build-a-Minecraft-Server-of-Survival-Redtone-Ciuruits/README.md

 4.How to avoid server crash;
 5.Suggestions on managing the server.

-All the infomation are in English here, however, a Chinese (Simplified) version can be found on [Bozhan Community] (https://community.bozhan.xyz).
+All the infomation are in English here, however, a Chinese (Simplified) version can be found on [Bozhan Community](https://community.bozhan.xyz).